-The novel coronavirus outbreak in 2019-2020 with nickname COVID-19 is a new strain of viruses which can cause fever, cough, breathing difficulties, pneumonia and even death in humans.
+The novel coronavirus outbreak in 2019-2020 with the nickname COVID-19 is a new strain of viruses that can cause fever, cough, breathing difficulties, pneumonia, and even death in humans.
 Read further to know more about it.

-The World Health Organization (WHO) has declared the coronavirus outbreak 2019–20 a Public Health Emergency of International Concern (PHEIC) initially, and later declared it as a pandemic.
+The World Health Organization (WHO) declared the coronavirus outbreak of 2019–20 a Public Health Emergency of International Concern (PHEIC) initially and later declared it as a pandemic.

 What is Coronavirus?